Mitakeguchi Station: Lines

 Mitakeguchi Station is a station on the Hiromi Line, and is located 21.7 kilometers from the terminus of the line at Inuyama.

 Station layout

 Mitakeguchi Station has one ground-level side platform serving a single bi-directional track.
 There is no station building.
 The station is unattended.

-Adjacent stations

 History

 Mitakeguchi Station opened on August 21, 1920 as Mitake Station (御嵩駅, Mitake-eki).
 It was renamed to its present name on April 1, 1952.